panda1835/invasive-species-vietnam/README.md

 - **Icons**: Lucide React
 - **Image Optimization**: Next.js Image component

-## Contributing

-1. Add species images to `/public/species/`
-2. Update species data in `app/page.tsx`
-3. Optimize images (WebP, <200KB recommended)
-4. Test search and filtering functionality

 ## License

 This project is for educational and conservation purposes.
 Species data is based on Circular 35/2018/TT-BTNMT.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.